-The Oscar-winning actor will replace Welsey Snipes, who starred in three of the Blade movies: 1998's Blade, 2002's Blade II, and 2004's Blade: Trinity.
-Created by writer Marv Wolfman, the character — who first appeared in the 1973 comic book The Tomb of Dracula #10 — is a half-mortal, half-immortal vampire hunter who slays the undead to avenge his mother, who was killed by a vampire when she gave birth to him.
+Actor Wesley Snipes first played Blade on screen in three movies: 1998's "Blade," 2002's "Blade II," and 2004's "Blade: Trinity."
+Created by writer Marv Wolfman, the character — who first appeared in the 1973 comic book "The Tomb of Dracula #10" — is a half-mortal, half-immortal vampire hunter who slays the undead to avenge his mother, who was killed by a vampire when she gave birth to him.
 Not only is he handy with a knife and a sword (his name is Blade, after all), but he's also a skilled martial artist.